Criticism, Compliments and Complaints Procedure

 If you are not completely satisfied with the outcome of your complaint or how it has been handled by members of our team, we will review this in line with our complaints procedure and ask another manager to review it.
 If you are still not satisfied there are external bodies that can review your complaint and our handling of it.

-The Wildlife Trust for Bedfordshire, Cambridgeshire & Northamptonshire is registered with the Fundraising Regulator and is committed to the highest standards in fundraising practice.
 If your complaint is to do with fundraising and you feel that it has been unresolved by us then the Fundraising Regulator can investigate your complaint.
-You must contact them within four weeks of receiving your response from us.
-You can complain
+They usually consider complaints made to them within a year of your original complaint to us.
+You can complain online at: Make a complaint | Fundraising Regulator.